 to write a fairy tale

 and guinea-pig sandwiches.

 Who knew that

 Barbara Ensor, author.

-Maps and anti-dog device, in Reception.
+Maps are available in Reception upon request.
 English–speaking Guides are available for walks & tours.
 Taxis : from $7 p.hr.
 Local buses, from a stop near Cusin, or from San Pablo’s main plaza, are frequent and inexpensive.

 Cusin’s suggested 7 day itinerary

-A Self-Guided Tour (90 mins.), history, area maps & anti-dog device (our of stock) are at Reception Guides are available for walks, rides & tours.
+A Self-Guided Tour (90 mins.), history, area maps are at Reception Guides are available for walks, rides & tours.
 Taxis: from $7 p.hr.

 At 5 p.m., tea on the main garden patio in the sunset’s often unusual glow, or a fireside cocktail.
 After a candlelight dinner by logfire, see the night sky or a video film with popcorn and logfire.
 Bienvenidos!